secorolab/FloorPlan-DSL/docs/v2-motivation.md

     textx generate models/examples/hospital.floorplan --target floorplan-v2
     ```
   - `__name_____seed__.fpm2.jinja` is used by the variation generator and was rewritten for `v2`. `__seed__` is replaced by the random seed used for the sampling.
-- [ ] Add 3D representations to the JSON-LD generation.
+- [x] Add 3D representations to the JSON-LD generation.
+  - [x] Update JSON-LD templates with new points, CoordinatePositions.
+  - [x] Add new concept: Polyhedron
 - [x] Add options in generation to convert units
   - [x] rad->deg
   - [x] m->cm